Gnauqoa/web_project/README.md

 npx prisma db seed
 ```

-This create example data for your app
+This create example data for your app with admin account is kody@kcd.dev | 123456

 ```sh
 npm run dev